 This project expands research, monitoring, and evaluation (RM&E) activities conducted by the co-managers in the Yakima Basin (Yakama Nation and Washington Department of Fish and Wildlife-WDFW) to better evaluate viable salmonid population (VSP) parameters (abundance, productivity, spatial structure, and diversity) for Yakima River steelhead (Oncorhynchus mykiss) populations.
 It was developed to fill critical monitoring gaps identified in the 2009 Columbia Basin monitoring strategy review and the FCRPS Biological Opinion reasonable and prudent alternative (RPA) review.
-Using information developed from this project (including the companion component monitoring resident/anadromous interactions) as well as the restoration and research, monitoring and evaluation work of several related projects (1995-063-25, 2008-458-00, 2007-401-00, 1997-051-00, 1996-035-01, and 1997-013-25), this report provides the latest status and trend information with respect to Yakima River Basin steelhead VSP metrics relative to data collected by the Yakama Nation.
+Using information developed from this project (including the companion component monitoring and evaluation work of several related projects (1995-063-25, 2008-458-00, 2007-401-00, 1997-051-00, 1996-035-01, and 1997-013-25), this report provides the latest status and trend information with respect to Yakima River Basin steelhead VSP metrics relative to data collected by the Yakama Nation.

 The Yakima River steelhead major population group (MPG) is believed to consist of four individual, genetically unique populations spawning in the following areas: the Upper Yakima River consisting of the mainstem and all tributaries above the confluence with the Naches River; the Naches River system including Ahtanum Creek and Yakima Mainstem extending from the confluence of the Naches down to Toppenish Creek; Toppenish Creek; and Satus Creek.
 Adult population and productivity metrics for the Yakima River steelhead MPG are trending upwards.
-For the most recent five steelhead run years (June 30, 2008 to July 1, 2013) mean annual abundance was 5,521 steelhead for the MPG (average abundance at Prosser Dam) and 317 steelhead for the proportion of the Upper Yakima population spawning above Roza Dam (average abundance at Roza Dam).
-This compares to average annual abundance estimates of about 1,400 steelhead for the MPG and fewer than 25 steelhead spawning above Roza Dam in the 1980s and 1990s.
-Data also indicate that Yakima River MPG steelhead are experiencing improved survival relative to other steelhead streams above Bonneville Dam over and above survival increases due to common freshwater and marine conditions.
+For the most recent five steelhead run years (June 30, 2010 to July 1, 2015) mean annual abundance was 5,210 steelhead for the MPG (average abundance at Prosser Dam) and 371 steelhead for the proportion of the Upper Yakima population spawning above Roza Dam (average abundance at Roza Dam).
+This compares to average annual abundance estimates of about 2,130 steelhead for the MPG and 108 steelhead spawning above Roza Dam between 1991-2010.
+With an increasing proportion of Yakima River steelhead comprising the Bonneville Dam count, Yakima River MPG steelhead are potentially experiencing greater survival relative to other steelhead populations above Bonneville Dam due to improved freshwater rearing conditions within the Yakima basin.
 Habitat restoration actions in the Yakima River Basin (see 1997-051-00, 1996-035-01, and Yakima Basin Fish and Wildlife Recovery Board summary), the Yakima kelt reconditioning program (see 2008-458-00 and 2007-401-00), as well as ongoing efforts to improve fish passage (see Yakima River Basin Water Enhancement Project) and limiting factors in the Yakima Subbasin (see Yakima Basin Fish and Wildlife Recovery Board) may partially explain these results.

 Juvenile abundance and productivity metrics are generally positive at the MPG level, but these metrics are not as reliable as adult metrics due to uncertainties and complexities involved with estimating total juvenile abundance from relatively small samples of juvenile outmigrants.
 Redd survey and passive integrated transponder (PIT) detection data indicate that steelhead are fairly broadly distributed spatially throughout most known steelhead streams in the Yakima River Basin.
-Evaluation of data from adult sampling at Prosser and Roza Dams demonstrate that, on average, about 70% of the adult steelhead returning to the Yakima Basin are female.
-The vast majority (about 95%) of MPG steelhead returning to the Yakima River Basin are in the "Group A" size management range (< 78cm fork length) which is used for fishery management purposes in the Columbia River Basin.
+Evaluation of data from adult sampling at Prosser and Roza Dams demonstrate that, on average, about 70% of the adult steelhead returning to the Yakima River Basin are female.
+The vast majority (about 95%) of MPG steelhead returning to the Yakima River Basin are in the "Group A" size management range (< 78cm)

+fork length) which is used for fishery management purposes in the Columbia River Basin.
 We are still compiling and evaluating age-at-migration and age-at-return information; more complete presentations and analyses using these data will be available in subsequent annual reports.